isomerpages/nlb-reference/_ssh-humanities/Linguistics.md

 ### <u>Websites</u>

-* Barker, C. & Lasersohn, P. (2016). semanticsarchive.net.
+* Barker, C. &amp; Lasersohn, P. (2016). semanticsarchive.net.
 Retrieved February 18, 2016, from the semanticsarchive.net website:
 [http://semanticsarchive.net/](http://semanticsarchive.net/)

 This is an extensive online archive of published papers on natural language semantics, submitted by authors from institutions all over the world.